JayesonLS/ISA-Cards/README.md

 * 512K of SRAM for the Tandy 1000, 1000A or 1000 HD models only
   (25-1000, 25-1000A, 25-1001).
 This will bring a stock Tandy
   1000 to 640K.
 Remove any other memory upgradebefore installing.

-  *Do not use in any other model of Tandy 1000 or PC.
+  *Do not use the 512K RAM option in any other model of Tandy 1000 or PC.
 The memory mapping is only correct for the supported Tandy 1000 models and will result in memory conflicts in any other system.*

 BasicSerial
 ===========